-When calibration unit R&S ZN-Z103 is used for the calibration procedure, its calibration model will supersede the calibration kit model selected.
+When calibration unit R&S ZN-Z103 is used for the calibration procedure, its calibration model supersedes the calibration kit model selected.

-The calibration kit model provides the "Open", "Short", and "Load" parameters that are to be taken into consideration when performing a calibration with the corresponding calibration kit.
-The R&S ZNH supports the following calibration models:
+The calibration kit model provides the "Open", "Short", and "Load" parameters that are to be considered when performing a calibration with the corresponding calibration kit.
+The R&S ZNH supports the following calibration Is: